willemmcd/GenerativeAI_Article/Generative AI- An introduction using the OpenAI API.md

 def process_vision_generation():
-    print("\n-- Generative AI with Image captioning! --") print("Please feel free to ask any question regarding an image") print("To go to main menu, simply type END")
+    print("\n-- Generative AI with Image captioning! --") print("Please supply any public URL of an image, and then ask anything regarding this image") print("To go to main menu, simply type END")

     img_url = ""
     question = ""
     while img_url != "END" and question != "END":
+        print("Let's generate a new image!")
-        print("Please enter the URL of the image you have a question about") img_url = input()
+        print("Please enter the URL of the image:") img_url = input()

         if img_url != "END":